apache/spark/docs/sql-ref-datatypes.md

 |   longColumn|   bigint|   null|
 +-------------+---------+-------+

-INSERT INTO storeTable SELECT CAST(FloatColumn AS DOUBLE), CAST(longColumn AS DOUBLE) FROM storeTable
+INSERT INTO storeTable SELECT CAST(FloatColumn AS DOUBLE), CAST(longColumn AS DOUBLE) FROM storeTable;

 ```